camchardukian/camchardukian-Daily-Coding-Journal/May 2019/2019-05-30-DailyCoding.md

 }
 ```
 19:38 -- Taking a quick break to eat food that just arrived.
 ___
+20:07 -- I'm back.
+I just finished dinner and had 3-4 strange numbers call me saying they have a present for me at my home?

+Weird, I don't understand what they are bringing or who they are.
+Whatever, I'll get to that later.
+More important is learning how to code! :)

+20:25 -- Trying to focus despite these strange calls.

+Anyway, I just finished an exercise where I had to create an input field, a submit button, and then render any text that was in my input field upon a user clicking the submit button.

+This wasn't super easy, but it wasn't excessively difficult either.

+20:28 -- I'm going to quick run home and see what all the fuss is about.
+I'll get back for another pomodoro session later.
+___
 **Total time spent coding today**: